Get your glad rags on, dust the cobwebs off your favourite and sparkliest outfits and join The Courtauld for its last Open Courtauld Hour of 2021!

 The Courtauld’s collection is often used as a tool to discuss how historic fashions, such as the glamorous outfits worn in Renoir’s La Loge, can be understood by a modern audience.
 This hour will read the fashion depicted in our collection to evaluate how our collection can (and has) been used to encourage ethical consumerism, support small businesses and inspire contemporary practitioners to get creative.

+Join Charlotte McReynolds (Curator of Art, Ulster Museum), Toya Walker (Public Programmes Educator, The Courtauld), Emma Andrews (Teacher at Cullybackey College) and Aliyah Hussain (Visual Artist and Contemporary Jewellery Designer).
 From what to wear to what jewellery to gift, this Open Courtauld Hour will be your ultimate art historical guide to the festive season.
-Line up TBA!

 This online mini series will provide concise one hour packages of pop-up talks, performances and in detail object study sessions that explore and celebrate our collection, research in art history, curation and conservation.